mcrav/xdl/documentation/development/testing_new_step.rst

 Example
 -------

-This example if for the :code:`QuantitativeTransfer` step shown in the "Making New Steps" tutorial.
+This example is for the :code:`QuantitativeTransfer` step shown in the "Making New Steps" tutorial.